Highlights from the Ratings and Financial Report for Tyson Foods Inc. (TSN)

 Stephens gave a rating of “Overweight” to TSN, setting the target price at $80 in the report published on February 08th of the current year.

-After a stumble in the market that brought TSN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -5.49% of loss for the given period.
+After a stumble in the market that brought TSN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.15% of gains for the given period.

-Volatility was left at 1.69%, however, over the last 30 days, the volatility rate increased by 2.07%, as shares surge +6.55% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.78% lower at present.
+Volatility was left at 1.73%, however, over the last 30 days, the volatility rate increased by 2.63%, as shares surge +14.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.46% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSN starting from Miller Shane, who sale 5,000 shares at the price of $77.00 back on Mar 18.
-After this action, Miller Shane now owns 11,959 shares of Tyson Foods Inc., valued at $385,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSN starting from Thurber Robert C., who sale 10,696 shares at the price of $78.82 back on Aug 10.
+After this action, Thurber Robert C. now owns 49,242 shares of Tyson Foods Inc., valued at $843,091 using the latest closing price.

 Stock Fundamentals for TSN